-We customarily use the NIV and King James versions.
-We tend to rely more on the NIV Bible as we believe it more accurately translates the Word.
+We use the New International Version as our pew Bible.
+However, we also use other versions to help us accurately translate God’s Word.
 We believe that the Bible is God inspired and written by man, and contains all we need to believe and practice our faith in Jesus.

 3. Believer’s Baptism; Lord’s Supper:

-We believe that baptism and the Lord’s Supper and two practices ordained by Jesus that witness to the grace of God.
+We believe that baptism and the Lord’s Supper are two practices ordained by Jesus that witness to the grace of God.
 By practicing these ordinances in community, we witness the reality of God’s grace to those around us.
-However, we do believe that one should only participate in the Lord’s Supper after being baptized into the faith at an age adequate to make that decision openly and freely, normally age 12
+However, we do believe that one should only participate in the Lord’s Supper after having faith in Jesus.

 4. The purpose, place and mission of the church in today’s society:

 The great commission given by Jesus is for us to go and make disciples of all people.
 We believe it is also our purpose to help and support others, not only in our church family, but those in our community.

 5. The role of the laity; the role of the minister:

 We believe that all people are called to minister in the name of Jesus.
 Some are called to the role of ordained pastor.
 We turn to our pastor for education, guidance, knowledge, nurturing in the faith.
 We do not see the pastor as “God like.”
 It is the job of the laity to use what we have learned and to go forth and minister to others.
 We believe that the pastor and the laity must work together to create a successful church atmosphere.